iok-ui/DiSTAP/README.md

 # BRAPH 2 DiSTAP

-The **BRAPH 2 DiSTAP** distribution provides a variational autoencoder (VAE)–based pipeline for analysing **Raman spectra in plant–stress experiments** using deep learning.
+The **BRAPH 2 DiSTAP** distribution provides a variational autoencoder (VAE)–based pipeline for analysing **Raman spectra in plant–stress experiments**.
 It is designed to support the analyses presented in the manuscript:

 > Patil et al., *Raman spectra for plant-stress analysis using deep-learning* (preprint).
 > [arXiv:2507.15772](https://arxiv.org/abs/2507.15772)